emmamai/gol_f/README.md

 GOL(f)
 ======
-An implementation of Conway's Game of Life
+An implementation of Conway's Game of Life using SDL2

 ------------------------------------------